-To provide research-based education and products that enhance the lives of children with developmental needs and to empower therapists, teachers, and parents who work and live with them.
+To provide research-based education and products that enhance the lives of children with developmental needs and to empower therapists, teachers, parents, and caregivers who work and live with them

 Rachel is passionate about sharing her knowledge of sensory integration by participating in speaking engagements with nonprofit organizations, schools, childcare centers, and community events to increase early identification of sensory processing challenges.

-As an occupational therapist, Gwen has enjoyed treating children with a wide variety of developmental disorders in a number of settings but has a special passion for working with kids with sensory processing disorders.
+Gwen Wild has enjoyed treating children with a wide variety of developmental disorders in a number of settings but has a special passion for working with kids with sensory processing disorders.
 Gwen has her very own sensational children and has learned firsthand the importance of having effective sensory strategies in place in the home and classroom.

 Gwen developed BrainWorks in 2010 after seeing the need for visual supports to implement sensory diets.
 BrainWorks teaches self-regulation by allowing kids to use sensory strategy picture cards to select activities to meet their sensory needs.

 She is on the faculty of PESI and Summit Professional Education and travels nationwide speaking on sensory processing and self-regulation.

 Gwen lives in Galesburg, Michigan, with her husband.
 She has three daughters.
 She loves outdoor activities and staying active with her family and dozens of pets.

 Brian Head holds his Bachelors of Science and is currently living in Washington state.
 He joined the Sensational Brain team in October of 2022 to assist with customer service inquiries as well as adding website content and supporting BrainWorks customers.